 The Graduate School regularly reviews the record of any student who earned grades of BC, C, D, F, or Incomplete in a graduate course (300 or above), or grade of U in research credits.
 This review could result in academic probation with a hold on future enrollment or in being suspended from the Graduate School.

 Every graduate student is required to have an advisor.
 Students can be suspended from the Graduate School if they do not have an advisor.
 To ensure that students are making satisfactory progress toward a degree, the Graduate School expects them to meet with their advisor on a regular basis.
 An advisor is a faculty member or affiliate faculty member from the major department responsible for providing advice about the student's coursework, supervising the student's research, and acting as a mentor to the student through the student’s graduate career.

 The student’s graduate program advisory committee (GPAC) also is involved in advising of the student in various stages of their studies to monitor and ensure they are making satisfactory progress toward a degree.
-The Ph.D.
-GPAC should consist of at least 4 members as detailed in the Food Science Graduate Student Handbook.
+For Ph.D. candidates, the GPAC should consist of at least 4 members as detailed in the Food Science Graduate Student Handbook.
 The Graduate School requires that at least three committee members are designated as readers.
 Readers are committee members who commit themselves to closely reading, reviewing and approving the entire dissertation before it is deposited with the Graduate School.

 CREDITS PER TERM ALLOWED